BikramMondal5/ChattyBudd/README.md

 # 🤖🧠 ChattyBudd

 ChattyBudd is an interactive WhatsApp bot powered by Google's Gemini AI.
-It allows you to have natural conversations, generate images, and get coding help right from your WhatsApp.
+It allows you to have natural conversations, generate and edit images using Google's Nano banana, and get coding help right from your WhatsApp.
 The bot responds to plain English text and provides helpful, context-aware responses.

 ## 🌟 Features
 - 💬 Real-time AI-powered chat via WhatsApp
 - 🖼️ Image generation (use /image command)
 - 💻 Code generation capabilities
-- 🧠 Intelligent and context-aware responses using Gemini AI
+- 🧠 Intelligent and context-aware responses using Gemini API
 - 🌐 Google Search integration
 - 💬 Accessible directly through WhatsApp